Top 10 Fun Facts About the Great Wall of China

 It is thought that the first parts of the Wall were built as far back as 771 B.C.E., during the Spring and Autumn period (8th - 5th centuries BC).

-No!
-The Great Wall is accurately a series of walls.
-As we mentioned before, the Great Wall of China has different sections built by various dynasties along an east-to-west line across the northern border of ancient and imperial Chinese territories.
+As we mentioned before,these sections were built by various dynasties along an east–west line across the northern frontier of ancient and imperial China.

-However, the most popular and famous sections of the Great Wall are around Beijing, including:
+However, the most popular and well-preserved sections are located around Beijing, including Mutianyu, Jinshanling, and Badaling.

 Most parts of the Wall are built with stone, brick, tamped earth, wood, and other unremarkable materials.